Simhyeon/r4d/README.md

 cargo install r4d --version 3.2.0-beta.1
 ```

+* Note

-* Note : currently not all new features are documented.
+- Currently not all new features are documented.
+- There are many untested cases and there could be undetected bugs around.

 ### Table of conents